tstamler/zIO/README.md

-# stratas
+# zIO
-Combination of Strata and TAS
+For artifact evalution, please use the ae_server and ae_client branches.
+Thank you!